The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Definitions and Preliminaries

-Figure \ref{fig:rules} provides an illustration of all contamination rules.
+Figure~\ref{fig:rules} provides an illustration of all possible contamination rules generated from Conditions $(i)$ and $(ii)$.

-Therefore, a cell \( u = (i,j) \in V_{n,m} \) is contaminated by two contaminated cells \( v \) and \( w \) if and only if at least one of the conditions \((a), (b), (c), (d), (e), (f), (g)\) or \((h)\) is satisfied.
-The contamination rules listed above in both algebraic and illustrated forms, where the threatened cell \( u \) is highlighted in orange and the contaminating cells \( v \) and \( w \) are highlighted in red.
+Therefore, a cell \( u = (i,j) \in V_{n,m} \) is contaminated by two contaminated cells \( v \) and \( w \) if and only if at least one of the rules \textup{(\texttt{a})}--\textup{(\texttt{h})} is satisfied.
+The contamination rules are presented in Figure~\ref{fig:rules} in both algebraic and illustrated form.
+In the illustrations, the threatened cell \(u\) is shown in orange, whereas the contaminating cells \(v\) and \(w\) are shown in red.
+This color convention will be used throughout the paper to distinguish threatened cells from contaminating cells.

 The power contamination process is described in Algorithm~\ref{alg:power_conta_process}.
 The input is an initial contaminating set of cells \( S \), and the output is the final contaminated set of cells, denoted by \( C(S) \).